-- 1 A camera with sound classification analytics detects unexpected sounds after business hours. - 2 An operator receives an alert and can verify by checking the video stream before taking further action.
+- A device with sound classification analytics detects unexpected sounds after business hours.
+An operator receives an alert and can verify by checking the video stream before taking further - action.

-- 1 A camera with sound classification analytics detects sounds in a shop after business hours. - 2 The shop owner receives an alert and can verify by checking the video stream before taking further action.
+- A device with sound classification analytics detects sounds in a shop after business hours.
+The shop owner receives an alert and can verify by checking the video stream before taking further - 2 The shop owner receives an alert and can verify by checking the video stream before action.